CALL TODAY! 480-788-2432

 The Role of Amino Acids in Hair Growth

-Amino acids are more than just the building blocks of proteins—they’re essential for a wide array of biological processes.
+Amino acids are building blocks of proteins—they’re essential for a wide array of biological processes.
 The role of amino acids in hair growth cannot be ignored.

 Hair is largely made up of a protein called keratin, which is constructed from a variety of amino acids.
 Among the 22 known amino acids, some are considered essential because your body can’t produce them on its own.
 It is, therefore, essential to get them from your diet or supplements.